hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_ladybug_on_a_leaf_b08189dd-e46b-48a8-89e6-110b45d1788d-0_0.content.md

 # Ladybug Spotting

-Welcome to our website dedicated to the fascinating world of ladybugs!
+Welcome to our website dedicated to the Fas<wbr>ci<wbr>na<wbr>ting world of ladybugs!
 Our featured wallpaper showcases a stunning close-up of a ladybug on a leaf, inviting you to explore the beauty and intricacy of these tiny creatures.

 ## About Ladybugs